-■ If the source signal is greater than 1 Watt (+30 dBm), connect the source signal to an attenuator.
+If the source signal exceeds the specified maximum input rating, connect the source signal to an attenuator.
 Connect the attenuator output to the RF Input connector.

 Starting and Stopping Acquisitions

 - 1. Click the Run button to start an acquisition. - To select the Run mode, click the drop-list icon to the right of the Run button. - Select Single or Continuous to set the Run mode as necessary.